clembou590/refactoring-tests/README.md

 3) PlaylistBusinessBean:
 because of previous steps, the Business class becomes very small. (small means easier to maintain, easier to understand too...). only two public methods (one for add, one for remove tracks).
-All other methods are private AND static because they do not use class members. when adding or removing tracks from a playlist, we must also update the "playlist duration" and I see to ways to do it:
+All other methods are private AND static because they do not use class members. when adding or removing tracks from a playlist, we must also update the "playlist duration" and I see 2 ways to do it:
 + A): you just recompute all the playlist duration using all the tracks the playlist contains.
 + B): you just add/remove the time of the sum of the duration of the elements that were added/removed.